Datronizer/CareerLiftAI/README.md

 # CareerLift AI – Fullstack App (Frontend + Backend)

-This project is a minimal fullstack implementation of **CareerLift AI**, built from your React single-file app and extended with:
+This project is a fork of the main **CareerLift AI**, built in TypeScript.

 - A **Vite + React** frontend
 - A **Node + Express** backend that talks to the **Gemini API**